Radar Tracking and Jamming

 1. Open Tracking_Radar's () properties ().

-2. Select the Jamming tab on the Basic - Definition page.
+2. Select the Basic - Definition page in the Properties Browser.

-4. Move () Jammer to the Assigned Jammers field.
+5. Move () Aerostat/Jam_Servo/Jammer () to the Assigned Jammers list.

 5. Click OK .

-6. By placing the S/T Integrated PDetand S/T Integrated PDetwith jamming on the same axis, it's easier to read the graph.
+3. By placing the S/T Integrated PDetand S/T Integrated PDet with jamming on the same axis, it's easier to read the graph.
 As you can see by looking at the graph, the jammer attached to the aerostat is effectively jamming the tracking radar.

 S/T Integrated PDet With Jamming

+Your graph might look slightly different from the above image.
 You can see from the graph that the radar jammer effects the return signal back to the radar's receiver.
+You can also see that it doesn't take a lot of power for an interference source to affect the radar.

 Run a report that will show the jammer's affect against the tracking radar.
 This report will provide a comparison of the probability of detection with or without jamming.

-1. Select the Radar SearchTrack with Jamming report from the Installed Styles list.
+2. Select the Radar SearchTrack with Jamming () report in Installed Styles ().

-In the report, you are looking for instances greater than or equal to 0.5 in the S/T Integrated PDet column.
-Any instance greater than or equal to 0.5 is when the Tracking_Radar can see TestFlight.
-Add a constraint to Tracking_Radar.
+In the report, you are looking for instances greater than or equal to 0.8 in the S/T Integrated PDet column.
+Any instance greater than or equal to 0.8 is when the Tracking_Radar can see TestFlight.
+Add a Min Integrated PDet constraint to Tracking_Radar.

 1. Open Tracking_Radar's () properties.